Q1: Can the CDBC help me determine if I am experiencing a conflict of interest?

 This means that exclusive partnership with a product or brand can likely not occur, since a dietitian cannot justify the exclusive endorsement of the sponsored product/brand as the right choice for all clients.

-For more information regarding the differences between recommendation and endorsement, please refer to Q2 of the Marketing and Testimonial Q&A. For more information on the rationale behind avoiding exclusive brand sales, please refer to Q9 of the Marketing and Testimonial Q&A.
+For more information regarding the differences between recommendation and endorsement, please refer to Q2 of the Marketing Q&A. For more information on the rationale behind avoiding exclusive brand sales, please refer to Q9 of the Marketing Q&A.

 Q6: Can a Private Practice dietitian in BC create and sell their own products/supplements and offer them for sale in addition to their services?